rShetty/pencil/resiliency-in-ds.md

 _Trip the circuit to protect your dependencies_

-Circuit breakers are used in households to prevent sudden surge in current preventing your house from burning down.
+Circuit breakers are used in households to prevent sudden surge in current preventing house from burning down.
 These trip the circuit and stop flow of current.

-This same concept could be applied to our systems wherein you stop making calls to downstream services when you know that the system is unhealthy and failing.
+This same concept could be applied to our distributed systems wherein you stop making calls to downstream services when you know that the system is unhealthy and failing and allow it to recover.

 The state transitions on a typical circuit breaker(CB) looks like this: